Kubernetes Architecture Diagram Explained

 The primary components that exist on the master node are

 - Cloud Controller Manager

 All administrative tasks are coordinated by the Kube API server (central control plane component) by the master node.
-API server intercepts the call from the user, operator, and external agents, then validates and process the system.
+API server intercepts the call from the user, operator, and external agents, then validates and processes the system.
 During the processing, the API server reads the Kubernetes cluster current state from etcd and after the execution of the call, the resulting state of the cluster is just saved into a distributed key-value data store for persistence.

-The API server is the only master plane component to talk to etcd, both to read and write the cluster state information and acting as the middle man for any other control plane agent.
+The API server is the only master plane component to talk to etcd, both to read and write the cluster state information and acting as the middleman for any other control plane agent.

 Etcd is a distributed key-value data store used to persist only cluster state-related workload data.
 Data is compacted periodically to minimize the size of the data store and it is not deleted. etcd is inbuilt in all managed Kubernetes.

 The role of a scheduler is to assign new objects such as pods to nodes, during the scheduler process, the decisions are made based on the current cluster state and new object requirements.
 The scheduler obtains resource usage data for each worker node in the cluster and new object requirements which are part of its configuration data from etcd via the API server.

 The scheduler also takes into account quality and services, data locality, affinity, taints, and toleration, etc..

 Running controllers to regulate the state of the cluster.
 Controllers are watch loops that will continuously run to check the cluster desired state with its current state in case of mismatch, the corrective action is taken in the cluster and until the current state matches the desired state.